bmc/scalasti/index.md

 # Restrictions

 Scalasti provides a subset of the functionality in StringTemplate.
-In the author's opinion, Scalasti provides the most _useful_ subset, but it does lack certain features available directly in StringTemplate.
+In the author's opinion, Scalasti provides the most _commonly used_ subset, but it does lack certain features available directly in StringTemplate.
 For instance:

 * Scalasti provides no API for using the StringTemplate compiler.
 * Scalasti lacks the equivalent of StringTemplate's `inspect()` methods.